hydrodynamicstability/publicationlist/README.md

 Arranged by topic.
 Links are provided to DOIs whenever possible.
 Links to items behind a paywall are denoted by :lock:.
+These listings are by no means complete.
+Additional [notes](notes.md).

 # Gyrostats